jessepav/lacygoill-wiki-backup/shell/admin.md

 Maybe your program has cached its config, and use the latter which is stale.
 Remove the cache (e.g. `rm ~/.zcompdump`).

+## How to get rid of “Error retrieving accessibility bus address: org.freedesktop.DBus.Error.ServiceUnknown:”?

+Install the deb package `at-spi2-core`.

+For more info, maybe have a look at this: <https://unix.stackexchange.com/a/148779/289772>

 ## divers

     Restaurer les consoles tty1-6:    sudoedit /etc/default/grub